The Daily Dose/Friday, May 9, 2025

 Writing worth reading.
 Usually.

-The Diary of a Nobody – Sparrow screws up the time change.
+The Diary of a Nobody – Sparrow is growing his hair out.
 Today’s Diary.

 ———